 “Patients have the right to know the data in complications rates in different hospitals and for different procedures, so they – and their GPs – can make better-informed decisions about how and where they are treated.”

-MEAG COMMENT: This is what we have been saying for decades.
+MEAG COMMENT: This is what we have reported for decades.
 Time for change.

 READ MORE of The Grattan Institute’s fine report: